 After making appropriate enquiries, the board of trustees has a reasonable expectation that the academy trust has adequate resources to continue in operational existence for the foreseeable future.
-For this reason, it continues to adopt the going concern basis in preparing the financial statements.
-Further details regarding the adoption of the going concern basis can be found in the Accounting Policies.
+For this reason, the board of trustees continues to adopt the going concern basis in preparing the financial statements.
+Further details regarding the adoption of the going concern basis can be found in the Statement of Accounting Policies.